Tutorial: Debugging Code Not Launched by the IDE

 When you continue the debugger from the toolbar or Debug menu, the program should print the value of x and exit.

 This is a very simple example to illustrate how externally launched code can be debugged.
 The import of wingdbstub can also be placed in functions or methods, and there is a debugging API that provides control over starting and stopping debugging.

-Using the same mechanism, but with some additional configuration, it is also possible to debug Python code running on another machine.
+Using the same mechanism, but with some additional configuration, it is also possible to debug Python code launched on another machine.
 This is documented in Remote Debugging in the Wing IDE manual.

 Wing Pro also has the ability to work remotely through a secure SSH tunnel to a configured remote host.
 This supports all of Wing's features, so you can edit, search, debug, test, and manage remote code as if the remote files and directories were stored locally, and you can run Python Shell and OS Commands on the remote host.
 This is the preferred way to work with code on a remote host, although you may still need to use wingdbstub to initiate debug if your code cannot be launched from the IDE.
 For details, see Remote Hosts.